 Gospel of Luke 19:41-44

-The Byzantine Empire maintained jurisdiction over Jerusalem until the seventh century, and continued construction projects, such as the Emperor Justinian (527-565 AD) who built the New Church of St. Mary.
-The Byzantines lost control of the city in 614 BC to the Persian Sasanians, but Heraclius recaptured the city in 629 AD and restored the True Cross to the Church of the Holy Sepulchre.
+The Byzantine Empire maintained jurisdiction over Jerusalem until the seventh century, and continued construction projects, such as the Emperor Justinian (527-565 AD) who built the New Church of St. Mary in Jerusalem and restored the Church of the Nativity in Bethlehem.
+The Byzantines lost control of the city in 614 AD to the Persian Sasanians, but Emperor Heraclius recaptured the city in 629 AD and restored the True Cross to the Church of the Holy Sepulchre.
+9

-The word Jerusalem is written יְﬧוּשָׁלַיִם in Hebrew Scripture, our Christian Old Testament of the Bible, and first appears in Joshua 10:1.
-In the Greek New Testament, Jerusalem is written Ἰερουσαλήμ and first appears in Matthew 2:1.
-The word Jerusalem does not appear in the Arabic Qur'an.
+The word Jerusalem is written יְﬧוּשָׁלַיִם in Hebrew Scripture,12 our Christian Old Testament of the Bible, and first appears in Joshua 10:1.
+Jerusalem is written Ἰερουσαλήμ in the Greek New Testament,13 the word first occurring in Matthew 2:1.
+The word Jerusalem is written أُورُشَلِيمَ in the Arabic Bible14 of Eastern Christian Churches but does not appear in the Arabic Qur'an.

 Jerusalem fell under Ottoman rule in 1516 for four hundred years.
 In 1917, British General Edmund Allenby liberated the city on December 11, 1917 near the end of World War I. Often called the Last Crusade, his expedition coincided with the Balfour Declaration on a homeland for Israel and the Jewish liberation song Hava Nagila, derived from Psalm 118.

 The end of World War II revealed six million Jews were sacrificed during the Holocaust under Hitler's Nazi Germany.
-Britain ended its mandate, and the United Nations declared Israel an independent nation on May 15, 1948.
+Britain ended its mandate, and Israel declared itself an independent nation on May 14, 1948.
 The United States of America under President Harry S. Truman immediately recognized the new independent state of Israel.
-However, the great majority of the population of the new nation at the time was Palestinian Arab!10 Prior to the Arab-Israeli War of 1948, the Arab population of Palestine was 1,398,000.
+There were only 625,000 Jews in Palestine in 1946, according to the Department of Statistics of the Jewish Agency.17 In contrast, the great majority of the population of the new nation at the time was Palestinian Arab.18 Prior to the Arab-Israeli War of 1948, the Arab population of Palestine was 1,398,000.
 At that time the Palestinian diaspora was small in size.
-Today, less than half of Palestinians live within the borders of Israel, due to the large number of Palestinian refugees to Jordan, Lebanon, and surrounding Arab nations.11 In contrast, there were only 625,000 Jews in Palestine in 1946, according to the Department of Statistics of the Jewish Agency.
-12
+Today, less than half of Palestinians live within the borders of Israel, due to the large number of Palestinian refugees living in Jordan, Lebanon, and surrounding Arab nations.
+19

 2 Eric H. Cline.
 Jerusalem Besieged: From Ancient Canaan to Modern Israel.
 (Ann Arbor: University of Michigan Press, Ann Arbor, 2004), 1-35.